supremeimposter/My-Vault/DatabaseManagementSystem/Relational-Model-and-Normalization/Functional Dependency.md

 > [!example]
 > Quiz 30 vs All Quizzes in a school

-- If some instance does not satisfy functional dependency $X \rightarrow Y$, then schema can never satisfy functional dependency $X \rightarrow Y$.
+- If some instance does not satisfy functional dependency ${} X \rightarrow Y$, then schema can never satisfy functional dependency $X \rightarrow Y$.
 - If the schema does not satisfy functional dependency $X \rightarrow Y$, then it is possible that some instance can satisfy functional dependency $X \rightarrow Y$.
 - By looking at an instance, we are sure about which FD's DO NOT hold, but we cannot be sure about which FD's hold.